 This policy allows a student with extenuating circumstances a brief extension (maximum 60 days) to complete outstanding work after the end of a semester or program end date despite deadlines set forth in the syllabus.
 In rare situations, an extension beyond 60 days may be granted due to health or other extraordinary circumstances.
-However, in no case should the extension to complete outstanding work be granted for more than a total of 120 days after the end of the semester or program end date. graduate.sit.edu/policies/grading-evaluation to the instructor within six months of the posting of the grade.
-If the instructor accepts the appeal, the instructor will submit a Grade Change Form to the registrar.
-If the instructor denies that appeal, the student may appeal to the Academic Review Board.
-See the Academic Review Board section below for more details.
-All grade changes must be submitted on the Grade Change Form.
+However, in no case should the extension to complete outstanding work be granted for more than a total of 120 days after the end of the semester or program end date.
+Please see SIT's full Grade of Incomplete Policy here: graduate.sit.edu/policies/grading-evaluation.